Here is a list of positive cases from the Henry Ford health system – Up News Info Detroit

 Henry Ford says that because they value the privacy of their patients, they are not revealing specific details about individual patients.

-Here is the list below of positive coronavirus cases as of 11:30 a.m. from Thursday:
+Here is the list below of positive coronavirus cases at 11:45 a.m.
+Tuesday:

-- Total number of patients from the Henry Ford Health System who tested positive: 2,695.
+- Total number of Henry Ford Health System patients who tested positive: 3,902.

+- Total number of Henry Ford Health System patients currently admitted: 752.

-- Total number of patients currently admitted to the Henry Ford Health System: 649.
+- Total number of patients from the Henry Ford Health System discharged in the last 30 days: 778.

 Blood donations